 Google's own music service (Play Music) will let you upload your music to the cloud from your Mac or PC, effectively backing it up on Google's server.
 You'll then be able to stream or download this to your device.

 If you've been an iTunes customer, that's no problem.
 The Music Manager you download for PC or Mac can find your iTunes music and upload it, but beware, it will take some time and will possibly be quite a lot of broadband data.

 But once done, it's all available to your Android device(s), or through any browser.
 Note, however, that music you download to your Android device through Play Music can only be listened to with the Play Music app.

 If you've bought music from Amazon MP3 in the past, the Android app will let you stream or play songs from that service too and there are plenty of other options for players and streaming services.

 Alternatively you can just load all your content onto your phone's memory, and as we mentioned, using microSD for this job is likely to be the best option, if you can.

 Moving files to and from your phone

 Android is great in that it gives you so much flexibility for carrying and using all sorts of files.
 Embracing the cloud is preferable to using wire and you have plenty of options to get access to those PDFs or whatever else you want.
-You can use Google Drive to move files easily and you can then access these through any browser, or on any Android device.
+You can use Google Drive to move files easily and you can then access these through any browser, or on any Android device, or with apps elsewhere.